R1ftzy/WinFetch/README.md

 - `get_os_clean()` — Shorter OS name (e.g. `Windows 11`)
 - `get_shell()` — Current shell (e.g. `PowerShell`)
 - `get_terminal()` — Current terminal (e.g. `Windows Terminal`)

+## Contributing
+You're free to do anything with it!

+The use gen AI is fine but it is discouraged to depend on it 100%.
+Reading and understanding what the AI generated before submitting goes a long way <3